HallLab/clarite/README.md

 # clarite
 CLeaning to Analysis: Reproducibility-based Interface for Traits and Exposures

+---
+**NOTE**

+There is now a [python version](https://github.com/HallLab/clarite-python) of CLARITE that is more actively developed.
+See documentation [here](https://clarite-python.readthedocs.io/en/latest/).

+---

 ## Overview

 The goal of `clarite` is to guide a dataset from the “raw” data stage to EWAS analysis and